Pravez/GrapeCluster/README.md

 More information on how the cluster is built physically can be found here: http://se.labri.fr/grape/

 ## Contributors
-Cyril Bos
-Paul Breton
-Benjamin Dos Santos
-Nicolas Hannoyer
-Marion Lafon
-Jason Pindat
-Nicolas Vidal
+Cyril Bos, Paul Breton, Benjamin Dos Santos, Nicolas Hannoyer, Marion Lafon, Jason Pindat, Nicolas Vidal

 Students of ENSEIRB-MATMECA, France.